-Due to an innovative model that combines intensive counseling, performance-based salaries for counselors, biometric tracking and a dense network of treatment centers, Operation ASHA's treatment outcomes are among the best in the world.
-Results for the 2009/10 year for South Delhi, OpASHA's largest and most established project, are shown below.
+Due to an innovative model that combines intensive counseling, performance-based salaries, biometric tracking and a dense network of treatment centers, Operation ASHA's treatment outcomes are among the best in the world.
+Results for the 2010/11 year for South Delhi, OpASHA's largest and most established project, are shown below.

-Default rate: 2.75%
+Default rate: 2.8%

-This compares to an average default rate of 11.75% for all other organizations treating TB during the same period in South Delhi.
+This compares to a high average default rate for all other organizations treating TB during the same period in South Delhi.
 Default rate is especially important to monitor because patients who default on their treatment are highly likely to develop Multiple Drug-Resistant TB (MDR TB), usually fatal in the poor communities that Operation ASHA serves.
 MDR TB is the current emerging epidemic in India, as each patient with MDR TB infects 12 others on average before death.
 OpASHA's counselors have financial incentives to keep default rates as low as possible.

-Cure rate: 89%
+Treatment success rate: 89.5%

-This exceeds the global target cure rate set by the World Health Organization of 85%.
+This exceeds the global target success rate set by the World Health Organization of 85%.

-Mortality rate: 2.3%
+Mortality rate: 2.6%